stas2018stas/cryptapast/README.md

 # CRYPTAPAST
 ***VERSION 1.0.0.0***
-Crypter for files with database support!
+Crypter for files!
+You can encript and decrypt files!
+Keys will be store in special file!